zeph-yr/XephGBT/README.md

 <p>I hope you enjoy playing with XephGBT as much as I did developing it ❤️ Thanks Wulflee for the Special Request.</p>

 <p><b>One more time.</b> This mod changes a player's game instantly.
 Please keep in mind when interacting with broadcasters that you are interacting with a real person.
 Please treat them with respect, in a way they would like to be treated.
-If you're unsure, they'll appreciate your asking 🤗</p>
+If you're unsure, they'll probably appreciate your asking 🤗</p>